Starcounter/Starcounter.ErrorCodes/README.md

 Includes assemblies for C# and header and source files for c/c++.

-Starcounter.ErrorCodes contains of 3 parts:
+Starcounter.ErrorCodes contains of 3 primary parts:
 - The source, `errorcodes.xml`.
 All codes are defined in this file.
 - The generator, `Starcounter.ErrorCodes.Generator`.
 Generates sourcefiles based on the xml-file.
 - The managed project, `Starcounter.ErrorCodes`.
 Invokes the generator and compiles assemblies for multiple platforms for .net (currently 4.5, 4.6 and netstandard1.0).